Say Yes to Education: Impact

 Out of the 112 Belmont Program students offered a free college education in 1987, 65 graduated from high school, and 5 more received a GED.
 This accounts for more than 62% of the Say Yes cohort, while 26% of the students in classes preceding the group and 28% of students following the group completed high school.
 44 of these 70 students pursued a post-secondary education, with 21 completing bachelor's degrees, 9 receiving associate's degrees, and 14 earning trade certificates.
 34 of the original 112 students dropped out of school, and 8 students died, all but one in a violent manner.

 Of the 76 students in the Hartford Chapter, 79% received a high school diploma or GED.
 Those students went on to complete 11 trade certificates, 7 associate's degrees, 20 bachelor's degrees, and 4 master's degrees.
 From the Cambridge Chapter, 87% of the original 69 students completed high school, with 72% of those graduates completing a post-secondary education.

 Some of the criticism directed at Say Yes has been that while the program "might have been a noble experiment that changed lives, its results have not approached its cost."
 Others have argued that young, at-risk students promised a free post-secondary education "could not begin to comprehend how they were supposed to use the 'abstract' gift to graduate from college."

 Partnerships

-Bingham McCutchen, an international law firm, has signed on for a fifteen-year commitment to provide pro bono legal services to the Harlem Chapter of Say Yes.
-Bingham attorneys extend their services to the family members of Say Yes students for the duration of the children's time in school.

 Say Yes also has partnerships with the National Center for Restructuring Education, Schools, and Teaching; the Dean Hope Center for Psychological and Educational Services; the Reading Specialist Program; and the Science Education Program from Teachers College, Columbia University.